pressloft/Affiliate-Magento-V1-Extension/README.md

 You can flush the cache by clicking the two buttons in the top right of the admin console under `System` > `Cache Maganement`.
 Alternatively you can flush the cache from the command line by running the following command.
  > `sudo rm -Rf var/{cache,session}/*`

+### Your Affiliate ID
+Your Affiliate ID is the same as your Press Loft client ID and can be located by logging into your account on [Press Loft](https://www.pressloft.com/)

 ## Using the extension